quicwg/base-drafts/draft-ietf-quic-transport.md

 Even though a sender is encouraged to assemble frames containing up-to-date information every time it sends a packet, it is not forbidden to retransmit copies of frames from lost packets.
-A sender which retransmits copies of frames must deal with decreases in available payload size due to change in packet number length, connection ID length, and path MTU.
+A sender that retransmits copies of frames must deal with decreases in available payload size due to change in packet number length, connection ID length, and path MTU.
 A receiver MUST accept packets containing an outdated frame, such as a MAX_DATA frame carrying a